UIMSolutions/uim/orm/uim/orm/classes/tables/README.md

     }
 }

-You can find out more about behaviors, including the behaviors provided by CakeD in the chapter on Behaviors.
+You can find out more about behaviors, including the behaviors provided by uimD in the chapter on Behaviors.
 Configuring Connections

 By default all table instances use the default database connection.
 If your application uses multiple database connections you will want to configure which tables use which connections.
 This is the defaultConnectionName() method: